xenloops/talks/under-construction.md

 Concrete conversation starters to use next week

 The goal isn't a frictionless AppSec program.
-It's friction in the right places — and acceleration everywhere else.
+The goal is an AppSec program that doesn't read like Vogon poetry.
+It's friction in the right places, and acceleration everywhere else.